jakee417/jakee417.github.io/_posts/2025-03-28-harmonic-oscillators.md

 \frac{\partial \mathcal L}{\partial x} - \frac{d}{dt} \frac{\partial \mathcal L}{\partial (\frac{dx}{dt})} = 0
 $$

-$\mathcal L = T - V$ is the classic manifestation of this rule and will be sufficient for our purposes.

 The [Hamiltonian](https://en.wikipedia.org/wiki/Hamiltonian_mechanics) is the total energy in a system:

 $$